Hiring more dingoes as babysitters

 But financial assurances have been consigned to afterthought.
 If a Mount Polley happens in Minnesota, though, somebody or some bodies better get ridden out of town on a rail.

 Update: The video at this link is worth watching just to see the BC mining regulatory apparatchik squirm.
-The regulators in British Columbia are even bigger lickspittles that the Land and Minerals Division.
+The regulators in British Columbia are even bigger lickspittles than the Land and Minerals Division.

 Thanks for your feedback.
 If we like what you have to say, it may appear in a future post of reader reactions.